Pixinn/ezwebgallery/src/ReadMe.txt

 *********
 MacOSX *
 *********

-* You'll have to give "execute permission" to ressources/linux/svnrev

 * If your editor has trouble displaying the accentuated characters, know that te files are encoded using the Windows-1252 (CP-1252) character encoding.